Hiking with Young Kids – Top Six Indiana Parks

 An easy drive up US-31 to 151st street in the Carmel/Westfield area, Cool Creek has a little bit of everything along the 4 miles of trails.
 There are paved roads throughout the park and biking or rollerblading is welcome.
 Along the dirt paths, you have covered porch-like swings, covered shelters, grassy space, and areas to explore the creek.
 There is also a nature center with an outdoor natural playspace, a music pavilion, and newly renovated playgrounds.
 Bring a basketball or a soccer ball as playing space is provided.

-The mental toll that the last few years has taken on many communities and individuals – including our children – is unknown but we know that after just 15 minutes each day of being active outside with fresh elements that our bodies will feel lighter and our brains will clear just a bit more.
+The mental toll that the last few years has taken on many communities and individuals – including our children – is unknown.
+But we know that after just 15 minutes each day of being active outside with fresh elements, our bodies will feel lighter and our brains will clear just a bit more.

 Happy trails, Indiana!